benwestondigital/next-portfolio/projects/reddit-front.md

 State changes in the app are handled using useState, and data fetching is done using useEffect.

+- Controlled Components

+Inputs are controlled with React and passed as props to children.
+For example, comment input is handled via state and updated based on user input.
+This allows React to be the single source of truth.

 Managed the form state for comment input with useState.

 - Data fetching with axios